BeTipul: Brazil

 The Brazilian adaptation of BeTipul premiered on October 1, 2012, on GNT, under the title Sessão de Terapia ("Therapy Session").
 Actor Zé Carlos Machado is cast in the role of Theo Ceccato, the protagonist, and Maria Luísa Mendonça playing Theo's wife Clarice.
 Veteran actress Selma Egrei stars as Dora Aguiar, Theo's mentor.
 Patients are played by Maria Fernanda Cândido, Sérgio Guizé, Bianca Muller, Mariana Lima, and André Frateschi.
 The series is directed by the Brazilian TV actor Selton Mello.

+After a five year hiatus, the series returned with a new protagonist Dr. Caio Baronne Selton Mello, with Morena Baccarin as his mentor for one season, being replaced by Rodrigo Santoro.

+Chile

+Chilean adaption was broadcast by TVN under the name "En terapia".
+Is starred by Alfredo Castro, a renowned actor, as Guillermo Montes.

 Europe

 Central Europe

-In April 2009, HBO's Central Europe division acquired format rights for BeTipul from Dori Media Group.
+In April 2010, HBO's Central Europe division acquired format rights for BeTipul from Dori Media Group.
 It was announced that HBO would produce local versions of the series in Poland, Hungary, the Czech Republic, Slovakia, Romania and Moldova, for transmission on its channels throughout the region, and that Hagai Levi would serve as its executive producer.